scott-weeden/websharpstudios.github.io/en-US/project/pfaeditchangelog.md

 -   2-Mar-2002
     -   Rounding errors could accumulate when generating Type1 fonts.
     -   Fix for some overlap problems due to KANOU Hiroki
-    -   If FontForge crashed (or was interrupted) after making some (unsaved) changes to a font, and that font was subsequently deleted, the FontForge's autorecovery would complain about a missing file each time it was started.
+    -   If websharpstudios crashed (or was interrupted) after making some (unsaved) changes to a font, and that font was subsequently deleted, the websharpstudios's autorecovery would complain about a missing file each time it was started.
 Now it will notice the problem and ask whether it should delete the recovery file (whereupon it will stop complaining).
-    -   Enabled a fix from Greg Ford so that FontForge set the mac style bits appropriately.
+    -   Enabled a fix from Greg Ford so that websharpstudios set the mac style bits appropriately.

 -   28-Feb-2002
-    -   When running under Mac OS/X FontForge is now able to open/create mac resource forks
+    -   When running under Mac OS/X websharpstudios is now able to open/create mac resource forks
     -   I may have fixed a bug displaying images on solaris screens with bit depth 8